 Build Checkout Directory

-If you use the manual checkout mode, no sources will be checked out but the default build checkout directory will still be created to check out the sources via a build script.
-The directory will not be cleaned automatically unless as its expiration period is configured as described below.
+If you use the manual checkout mode, no sources will be checked out, but the default build checkout directory will still be created to check out the sources using a build script.
+The directory will not be cleaned automatically unless its expiration period is configured as described below.

-For checkout handled by TeamCity (the server-side or agent-side checkout mode), TeamCity keeps track of the last revision checked out into each checkout directory on the agent and for the new build applies an incremental patch from the last used revision to the revision of the current build.
+For checkout handled by TeamCity (the server-side or agent-side checkout mode), TeamCity keeps track of the last revision checked out in each checkout directory on the agent and for the new build applies an incremental patch from the last used revision to the revision of the current build.
 The revisions used can be looked up on the Changes tab of the build results page.

-Incremental checkouts mean that any files not created or modified by TeamCity (e.g. by the previous build scripts) are preserved in their modified state (unless dedicated VCS root-specific reset options are used).
+Incremental checkouts mean that any files not created or modified by TeamCity (for example, by the previous build scripts) are preserved in their modified state (unless dedicated VCS root-specific reset options are used).
 That is why it is recommended to:

 make sure the builds perform a clean procedure as the first step of the build for all the files that affect the build and might have been produced by previous builds.
 Typical files are compilation output, tests reports, build produce artifacts.

-If TeamCity detects that it cannot build an incremental patch, a clean checkout in enforced.
+If TeamCity detects that it cannot build an incremental patch, a clean checkout is enforced.
 It can also be enforced manually or configured to be performed on each build.

->/<VCS settings hash code>.
-The VCS settings hash code is calculated based on the set of VCS roots, their checkout rules and VCS settings used by the build configuration (checkout mode).
+<VCS_Settings_Hash_Code>, is calculated based on the set of VCS roots, their checkout rules and VCS settings used by the build configuration (checkout mode).
 Effectively, this means that the directory is shared between all the build configurations with the same VCS settings.

-the checkout directory is not shared between build configurations with different VCS settings (otherwise TeamCity will perform clean checkout each time another build configuration is built in the directory);
+the checkout directory is not shared between build configurations with different VCS settings (otherwise, TeamCity will perform clean checkout each time another build configuration is built in the directory);

 Note that the content of the checkout directory can be deleted by TeamCity under certain circumstances.

-Automatic Checkout Directory Cleaning
+Checkout Directory Expiration

 With the server-side and agent-side checkout modes, checkout directories are automatically deleted from the disk if not used (no builds were run on the agent using the directory as the checkout directory) for a specified period of time (8 days by default) or when another build requires more free disk space than available.
-With manual checkout mode, automatic directory cleaning is not performed unless the directory expiration period is configured.
+With the manual checkout mode, automatic directory cleaning is not performed unless the directory expiration period is configured.

-It is recommended to use the Free disk space build feature to ensure the build gets enough disk free space on the build agent.
+It is recommended to use the Free disk space build feature to ensure that the build gets enough disk free space on the build agent.

 The time frame for automatic directory expiration can be changed by specifying a new value (in hours) by either of the following ways:

-'teamcity.agent.build.checkoutDir.expireHours'agent property in the
+teamcity.agent.build.checkoutDir.expireHoursagent property in the

-defaultwill enforce using the default value.
+defaultwill enforce using the default value

 Expiration-based directory cleaning is performed in the background when the build agent is idle (no builds are running).